NG3IT/Challenge-Writeups/[THM] - Phishing Emails 1.md

 **Take the string in the subject section "=?UTF-8?B?T3JkZXIgUGxhY2VkIDogWW91ciBPcmRlciBJRCBPRDIzMjE2NTcwODkyOTEgUGxhY2VkIFN1Y2Nlc3NmdWxseQ==?="**

-**Now you need to delete the following substring at the original string "=?UTF-8?B?"**

-**Now you can process to decode with this following command :**
+**Now you need to delete the following substring at the original string "=?UTF-8?B?" and you can process to decode with this following command :**

 **echo "T3JkZXIgUGxhY2VkIDogWW91ciBPcmRlciBJRCBPRDIzMjE2NTcwODkyOTEgUGxhY2VkIFN1Y2Nlc3NmdWxseQ==?=" | base64 -d**